dimitri-yatsenko/datajoint-specs/SPECS_2_0.md

 DataJoint maintains the rigor of relational databases—ensuring **data integrity, ACID-compliant transactions, and declarative query logic**—but extends their scope to meet the demands of modern science:

 * **Computations become first-class citizens** in the schema, tied to data via dependency graphs
-* Complex scientific data types (e.g., multidimensional arrays, images, time series) are modeled and managed natively
+* **Complex scientific data types** (e.g., multidimensional arrays, images, time series) are modeled and managed through configurable extensions
 * Data pipelines are encoded explicitly, enabling automation, parallelism, and long-term reproducibility

 This structured approach enables researchers to pursue ambitious goals, achieve engineered reliability, and build, refine, and share robust workflow systems.